 Just read David Cummings of David Cummings on Startups on “Do More Good Stuff in 2015“.
 In the article he discusses each day is an opportunity to reflect and make a change.
 As I pause and reflect on a few of my own goals, I also realize several activities that I should discontinue.

-The Top Three Things I Want to Do
+Top Three Things I Want to accomplish

-Take the Dare
+First, Take the Dare

-I am a planner and a list maker.
-I research and evaluate.
-But some of the biggest and most heartfelt items on my bucket list, I just need to get it done.
+However, there are several items are on my bucket list waiting.
+I just need to get it started working my way through the list.
 Time is marching on.
-Some items have been on the list for more than a decade.
+Several items have been on the list for more than a decade.

-Shorten the List
+Next, Shorten the List

-Implement – Now
+Lastly, Implement Now

 Top 3 Things I Should Discontinue

-The perfect moment is now
+Foremost, The perfect moment is now

-Feeding for a day
+Then, Feeding for a day

 I can hear him reminding me not to do things for my little sister.
 Instead, he encouraged me to “teach her how to fish” for herself – show her how to fix her own lunch or do her own research in the encyclopedia (remember those?)
-Then he reasoned, she would “stop asking me” and could do it herself.
-Decades later, I am still feeding – instead of teaching how to fish.
-Time to head his advice and make Grandpa proud.
+Then he reasoned, she would “stop asking me” and would be capable of accomplishing it herself.

 Time to double dare myself … and “get to it”!Tweet